KamalDGRT/iclub/README.md

 _A good web hosting platform to host this portal._

 ___

+## Features proposed in the next update:
+- Students will be getting announcement which they can keep track of.
+- Admin will be able to set the timetable for the whole college and manage it.
+- A GPA calculator for the students.
+- Adding a new user role of teacher / staff
+- Staff will be entering subject mark of students and Students can view it directly and hence GPA will be evaluated for any particular exam automatically.
+- Staff will be taking hourly attendance which in turn will help student keep track of his/her attendance percentage.

+---

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.